HomeCord/homecord-docs/info/home_channel_info.md

 > [!NOTE]
 > The Unicode/Default ⭐ Star Emoji will be ignored by HomeCord in its automatic Message highlighting system.
 >
 > This is to prevent being flooded by, and prevent conflicts with, existing Starboard Bots in Servers.
-A setting for HomeCord is planned to be added in the future to allow ⭐ Star Emoji Reactions to count towards highlighting Messages.
+If you want to allow Star Reactions to count towards Message Highlighting, then you can toggle its setting in the `/settings` Command.